-When looking at a T-account for each of the account classifications in the general ledger, here is the debit or credit balance you would normally find in the account:
+When looking at an account in the general ledger, the following is the debit or credit balance you would normally find in the account:

 Revenues and Gains Are Usually Credited

 Revenues and gains are recorded in accounts such as Sales, Service Revenues, Interest Revenues (or Interest Income), and Gain on Sale of Assets.
 These accounts normally have credit balances that are increased with a credit entry.
 In a T-account, their balances will be on the right side.